Potter Surname Meaning, History & Origin

-Potter Surname Genealogy
+Potter Surname Meaning

 The root of Potter is the Latin pottus and the Old English pott, meaning a drink or draught.
 Potter described the maker of drinking and storage vessels in clay and earthenware containers.
 A potter might also describe someone in the Middle Ages who worked in metals.

-Potter Resources on
+Potter Surname Resources on

 - The Potters of Tadcaster